mxtsx/sample-social-network/README.md

-# Sample Social Network created with React, Redux, Typescript, Formik, Axios, WebSocket and Ant Design elements.
+# Sample Social Network
+This page was made using React, Redux, Typescript, Formik, Axios, WebSocket and Ant Design elements.